-If you push all your weight down at the write time (usually at the beginning of the ramp) you will compress your rear suspension at maximum and when it will decompress it will give your jump a little bust.
+If you push all your weight down at the right time (usually at the beginning of the ramp) you will compress your rear suspension at maximum and when it decompresses it will give your jump a little bust.
 This is the meaning of preloading jumps, of course, this is not possible on a hardtail.

 Because you can’t preload your jumps on a hardtail many people are wondering if hardtails are good for jumps, if you have this concern as well read this article!

 As a general rule, you will be able to jump higher on a full suspension while on a hardtail your jumps will be longer.